-Tips For First Time Flyers | Intro
+First Time Flyer Guide | Intro

 Plan to arrive at least two hours prior to your departure time, especially if you are flying for the first time or if it is your first occasion flying at a particular airport.
 You want to have ample time to be able to find parking (if you are leaving your car), get checked in and go through security before your plane departs.
 You don’t want to add the anxiety of being late for your flight if you are also experiencing a fear of flying.

-Next, you will place your personal belongings and carry on bag (the one you will keep with you on the plane) in bins that roll along a conveyor belt and under the x-ray machine.
+Next, you will place your personal belongings and any carry-on bag (the one(s) you will keep with you on the plane) in bins that roll along a conveyor belt and under the x-ray machine.

 This includes the contents of your pockets, belt and shoes.
 You then walk through a type of scanner that checks you personally for weapons or anything else you are not allowed to fly with on the aircraft.
 After that, you collect your belongings from the bin and head to your gate area.

 Airports have strict requirements regarding what you are allowed to have on your person and in your carry on bag.

 - For a guide on permitted and prohibited items, visit this Transportation Security Administration (TSA) website page.

 - For information about the “3-1-1″ rule pertaining to liquids, visit this TSA webpage.

 Step 4: Heading to the The Gate (Or Concourse)